 You are eligible for the MIT 457(b) Plan if you are eligible to participate in the 401(k) Plan AND meet the salary threshold set by federal law.

 For 2024, your total 2023 pensionable pay or your December 31, 2023 annual rate of pay must be at least $280,350 to participate in the Plan.

 The threshold for 457(b) Plan eligibility for 2024 new hires is an annual pay rate of at least $280,350.

 How the plan works

 The MIT 457(b) Plan is a savings and retirement investment account that helps eligible employees invest and save for retirement and other long-term financial goals while receiving tax advantages similar to those available through the MIT Supplemental 401(k) Plan.
-MIT does not match contributions to your 457(b) account.
-MIT reserves the right to change or terminate the 457(b) Plan.
+MIT does not match contributions to 457(b) accounts.
+MIT reserves the right to change or terminate the 457(b) Plan at any time.

 In addition, you may take advantage of the following benefits when you contribute to your MIT 457(b) account:

 - The annual contribution limits set by federal law for your MIT 457(b) account do not affect the contribution limits for your MIT Supplemental 401(k) Plan account.
 The contribution limit for calendar year 2024 is $23,000.

 - In each of the three calendar years before the year in which you reach age 65, you may make special catch-up contributions that could increase your maximum allowable contribution to as much as twice the normal limits for these years (depending on your unused contribution potential from previous years).